The Best Ever Rocket Pesto (Without Pine Nuts or Raw Garlic) Recipe

 • Zest of 1 lemon, plus 3 tablespoons of juice

-• 2 good teaspoons of chickpea miso paste* OR 1/4 cup grated parmesan of your choice (including vegan parmesan)
+• 1/4 cup of grated parmesan of your choice (including vegan parmesan)

 • 2 large cloves garlic - chopped roughly